-Students not meeting the requirements for unconditional admission may be granted conditional admission by the registrar.
-Conditions of admission will be specified by and must be met to the satisfaction of the registrar.
+Students not meeting the requirements for unconditional admission may be granted conditional admission by the Registrar.
+Conditions of admission will be specified by and must be met to the satisfaction of the Registrar.
 Students admitted in this category are:

-- A. High school graduates or applicants who pass the General Education Development (GED) test but have not met the mandated minimum area test scores (ACT, SAT, ASSET, or COMPASS) for college-level classes.
-(See Unconditional Admission B.) - Transfer students who do not have the 2.00 GPA and/or have not met state-mandated remediation requirements may be admitted conditionally if they are eligible to return to the college most recently attended or if they have been out of school for a fall or spring semester.
+- High school graduates or applicants who pass the General Education Development (GED) test but have not met the mandated minimum area test scores (ACT, SAT, ACCUPLACER Classic, or ACCUPLACER Next Generation or COMPASS) for college-level classes.
+(See Unconditional Admission B.) - 2.
+Transfer students who do not have the 2.00 GPA and/or have not met state-mandated remediation requirements may be admitted conditionally if they are eligible to return to the college most recently attended or if they have been out of school for a fall or spring semester.

-All students admitted under conditional admission must enroll in required developmental courses during their first 15 hours at ASUMH.
+All students admitted under conditional admission must enroll in required remedial courses during their first 15 hours at ASUMH.
 During subsequent enrollment terms, students who were granted conditional admission will be subject to the college's academic probation and suspension policy.
-Students required to take 2 or more developmental courses must also take ORT 1011 First Year Experience.
+Students required to take two or more remedial courses must also take ORT 1011 First Year Experience.

-Non-Degree
+Non-Degree Admission